thezultimate/fmu-sumo/README.md

 # fmu-sumo
-This package is intended for interaction with Python within the FMU (Fast Model Update) ecosystem.
-The current primary use case is uploading data from FMU to Sumo, but package may be extended to also use data from Sumo.
+This package is intended for interaction with Sumo within the FMU (Fast Model Update) ecosystem.
+The current primary use case is uploading data from FMU to Sumo.

 **WORK IN PROGRESS - NOT FOR PRODUCTION**